 But not anymore.

-Taking this one small step has both energized and freed me.
+Taking this one small step has both energized & freed me from my fear.

 As did all the encouraging words of support from those (my tribe) who watched it and cheered me on.